tmtk75/tmtk75.github.io/_posts/2012-07-03-visitor_pattern_in_generics.md

         T visit(StringEntity source, K args);
     }

+Let's say Entity is like this which has accept.
+Its signature is something a bit complicated because of two generics types.

     abstract class Entity {
         public <T, K> T accept(EntityVisitor<T, K> visitor, K args) {
             return visitor.visit(this, args);
         }
     }

+Entity's sub classes are like this.
+Make sure overriding accept method =) It's important to dispatch.

     abstract class LongEntity extends Entity {
         Long value;  // snip constructor